j-fu/coronaplot/docs/index.en.md

   ignored.
 Data  for  Europe  currently  include   the  EU, Switzerland, Norway, UK only.
 All other European countries have (as of March 17) less than 100 infections each.
+- These data depend on many factors, among these are:
+   - the real number of infections
+   - the availability of test which strongly varies between countries.